top of page

-Susan Strange (1923-1998) was one of the most innovative and interesting thinkers about global politics and economics in the late twentieth-century.
+Susan Strange (1923-1998) was one of the most innovative and interesting thinkers about global politics and economics in the late twentieth century.
 After studying economics at the LSE during World War II, she began her working life as a journalist in the US and UK, before going on to co-found a new academic field, International Political Economy (IPE), despite never having received a doctorate.
-Her writing in the 1970s, 80s, and 90s about systemic risks in financial markets, America’s global influence and more was ahead of its time and engaged deeply with power and history.
+Her writing in the 1970s, 80s, and 90s about systemic risks in financial markets, America’s global influence, and more was ahead of its time and engaged deeply with power and history.
 She also had a remarkable personal story, as the most prominent woman academic in her field and the mother of six children.
+Susan Strange was the first female academic to have a professorship named after her at the London School of Economics (LSE) and continues to be remembered in a number of high-profile awards given in her name.
+Find out more at https://en.wikipedia.org/wiki/Susan_Strange.

-Learn more about her life and idea through these profiles by Professor Patricia Owens, researcher Nat Dyer, and journalist Diederik Baazil, as well as from Susan Strange herelf.
+Learn more about her life and ideas through these profiles by Professor Patricia Owens, researcher Nat Dyer, and journalist Diederik Baazil, as well as from Susan Strange herself.

 I never meant to be an academic (external link): Susan Strange in her own words